Echenique0702/adello.github.io/_posts/2019-01-21-Deviceid-Reliability.md

 At Adello we are processing a lot of data.
 In a perfect world, we could just take them and use them directly for the benefit of our customers.
-In reality, the data are not always correct and to produce some reliable outputs it is necessary to filter out those inconsistency.
+In reality, the data is not always correct and to produce reliable output it is necessary to filter out this inconsistency.
 In this post we describe an example of the quality selection we perform at Adello, underlining the benefits we gain from it.

 In a [previous post](https://adello.github.io/Tracking/) we introduced the way we identify a device for advertising targeting purpose.